How Many Days Is 1200 Hours

 Network Time Protocol (NTP) and Precision Time Protocol (PTP)

-The Network Time Protocol (NTP) and Precision Time Protocol (PTP) are widely used protocols for synchronizing clocks over computer networks.
+Let's talk about the Network Time Protocol (NTP) and Precision Time Protocol (PTP) are widely used protocols for synchronizing clocks over computer networks.
 NTP is suitable for synchronizing clocks to within a few milliseconds, while PTP can achieve sub-microsecond accuracy.
 These protocols are essential for ensuring that computers and devices on a network have a consistent and accurate sense of time.

 Time as a Service (TaaS)